New and revised syllabus rules and classes for 2022 are.

 The adjudicator of the vocal section will give feedback in general terms when addressing the participants before handing out certificates.
 To supplement this feedback, the adjudicator will give “master classes” for the classical and musical theatre sections.

-- Age groups will be split in two: 14 years and under and 15 years and up.
+- Age groups will be split into two: 14 years and under and 15 years and up.

 - Master classes MUST be signed-up for online during registration.